davidmack00/duit/README.md

 # Direct UI Templates - Simple templates for designers (no JavaScript)

+<p>Direct UI Templates is designed to be an extrememly simple template engine that designers and developers can use to make re-usable components without a single line of JavaScript.</p>

 <h4>Create static templates (with or without json data) as easy as 1,2,3...4! </h4>

 <ol>